RazorSiM/razwtf/README.md

-# Content v2 Minimal Starter
+# Raz.WTF website

+This website is built on top of NuxtJS and Content v2.
 Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.

 ## Setup